pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_antlr_based_language.md

     folder `src/main/antlr4` in the appropriate sub package `ast` of the language.
 E.g. for swift, the grammar file is [Swift.g4](https://github.com/pmd/pmd/blob/master/pmd-swift/src/main/antlr4/net/sourceforge/pmd/lang/swift/ast/Swift.g4)
     and is placed in the package `net.sourceforge.pmd.lang.swift.ast`.
+*   Configure the options "superClass" and "contextSuperClass".
+These are the base classes for the generated classes.

 ## 3. Create AST node classes
 *   The individual AST nodes are generated, but you need to define the common interface for them.